Syria (Chemical Weapons): Briefing and Consultations*

 Several members believe that the Council should meet less often than monthly on the Syria chemical weapons file, given that there is little new to discuss each month.
 Brazil, China, and Russia made this argument in during the 10 March meeting.
 It is possible that some members may again discuss their concerns about the frequency of these meetings today.

-On 29 April, Council members issued a press statement marking the 25th anniversary of the entry into force of the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction (CWC).
+**Post-script: On 29 April, Council members issued a press statement marking the 25th anniversary of the entry into force of the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on Their Destruction (CWC).

 The UK circulated a first draft of the text on 27 April and negotiations were conducted via email.
 In the statement, Council members reaffirmed their commitment to exclude the possibility of the use of chemical weapons “anywhere, at any time by anyone”, as well as to the complete destruction of chemical weapons.
 They also reaffirmed that the development, production, and use of chemical weapons, as prohibited by the Convention, remain a clear threat to international peace and security.
 In addition, based on an amendment proposed by an elected member, the press statement urges all states that have yet to do so to become members of the CWC.
 (Currently, only four member states—the Democratic People’s Republic of Korea, Egypt, Israel, and South Sudan—are not parties to the convention).